A visit to the Church of the Savior on Spilled Blood

 Immediately after his death, his heir, Alexander III, declared his intention to erect a church on the site where his father died.
 In his father’s memory, he would build a traditional Russian church since he felt like St. Petersburg was being contaminated by Western influence.

-Nobody knows for sure how much it was spending to build the church but estimates say around 4.5 million rubles, most of it was provided by the Imperial Family with support of many private donors.
+Nobody knows for sure how much was spent to build the church, but estimates say around 4.5 million rubles, most of it was provided by the Imperial Family with the support of many private donors.

 Inside the church, you can see an elaborate shrine showing the exact place of Alexander’s death.
-Embellished with topaz, lazurite and other semi-precious stones, it contrasts heavily with the simple cobblestones of the old road exposed on the floor of the shrine.
+Embellished with topaz, lazurite, and other semi-precious stones, it contrasts heavily with the simple cobblestones of the old road exposed on the shrine’s floor.

-No baptisms, no funeral services, no weddings or other traditional church services were held in the Church of the Savior on Spilled Blood.
-Alexander III didn’t plan this to happen.
+No baptisms, funeral services, weddings, or other traditional church services were held in the Church of the Savior on Spilled Blood.
+Alexander III didn’t plan for this to happen.
 He built this church as a memorial to his father.
-This is why the only services held in there were weekly requiems and sermon readings that attracted a large number of people.
+This is why the only services held there were weekly requiems and sermon readings that attracted many people.

 The Architecture of the Church of the Savior on Spilled Blood

-The Church of the Savior on Spilled Blood differs a lot from the other structures around Saint Petersburg.
-Most of the city was built in Baroque or Neoclassical style but this church looks like medieval Russia looked like.
+The Church of the Savior on Spilled Blood differs greatly from the other structures around Saint Petersburg.
+Most of the city was built in Baroque or Neoclassical style, but this church looks like medieval Russia.
 When you walk around the old part of the city, your eyes will certainly be drawn to this beautiful building.

 What happened to the Church after the Russian Revolution of 1917?